neo3072/DS-AI-ML-Resources/README.md

 Here is a non-exaustive, work in progress set of resources for A curated set of resources for data science, machine learning, artificial intelligence (AI), big data, and more.

-I've also included links for web and API development, programming languages, DevOps tools, cloud computing, and more.

 Note that resources are listed in no particular order of preference or relevance.
 Well... maybe except for my blog :)

 ## Table of Contents